 Norton County Hospital providers engage citizens of Norton County and beyond through regular educational sessions, with the intent to take health education beyond the walls of the hospital/clinic and reach a broader audience to help improve overall health outcomes.
 This regular series began as a Norton County Hospital-funded series with hopes to continue it and other community outreach efforts with the help of the Foundation.

 Partnerships are welcome!
 The Foundation would enjoy more opportunities to join in on other events or involve other community entities in our sessions.
 For example, the first session hosted in September 2016 was a partnership between Norton County Hospital and the Norton County Health Department and Home Health Services.
 The topic was on blood lab results and what they mean to your health.
 Another session, hosted in November 2016, allowed participants from the community to learn how to protect themselves against the cold and flu; a partner in that event was Moffet Drug, a local pharmacy.
 Also in November 2016 was the "Tickled Pink" event to raise awareness for breast cancer and funds to support local cancer patients.
 Learn more about other upcoming sessions on our News page.

-Applications will be available by April 2018 so students can apply for summer 2018 awards.
 The scholarship deadlines throughout the year are as follows:

 We welcome you to join our cause!
 You can make a tax-deductible contribution at any time.
 Checks can be personally delivered to the Norton County Hospital or sent via mail to:

 Norton Regional Health Foundation